DataDaoDe/awesome-foss-apps/README.md

 * ruby, rails, coffescript, redis, sidekiq,
 * MIT License

 > Gitlab is a code collaboration tool.
 It is used by more than 100,000 organizations.
-It has just about everything you could imagine in a webapp, user management, user roles, oauth, i18n, many modules designed for integrating with third-parties, deep git integration, and an extensive asynchronous task system using Sidekiq.
+It has just about everything you could imagine in a webapp, user management, user roles, OAuth, i18n, many modules designed for integrating with third-parties, deep git integration, and an extensive asynchronous task system using Sidekiq.
 It has an exemplary test suite using cucumber and rspec.